SmartBear/hiptest-api-documentation/source/includes/_scenarios.md

-folder | The folder scenarios belongs to tags | The tags of the scenarios actionwords | Actionwords used by the scenarios
+folder | The folder scenarios belongs to tags | The tags of the scenarios actionwords | Actionwords used by the scenarios test-snapshots | All linked test-snapshots in test runs including their last test results

 ### URL Parameters